 Social Security Number

-Before the Admissions Office can produce the I-20 Form, you must complete and return the “Foreign Student Visa Survey”, which you will need to complete online.
-A link to the form will be sent to you by email in April.
-Between May 15 and July 30, the Admissions Office will send you an I-20 Form which you will need to present at the US Consulate nearest to your home in order to obtain the F-1 visa stamp in your passport.
-You will also need to present your I-20 at your point of entry to the United States.
-You must pay a $350 SEVIS fee before attending the visa interview; if you (or your family) do not have access to $350, please contact the Admissions Office no later than May 1 for suggestions on completing this step.
-If you have any questions regarding your I-20, or if you do not receive this I-20 Form by July, please contact the Admissions Office.
+Before the Admissions Office can produce the I-20 Form, you must complete and return online the “Foreign Student Visa Survey” (FSVS).
+A link to the form will be sent to admitted students by email at the completion of the admissions process.
+Ordinarily, it takes several weeks for an I-20 to be produced and sent to you.
+You will need to present your I-20 and supporting documentation, such as your financial aid award notification, at the US Consulate nearest to your home in order to obtain the F-1 visa stamp in your passport and again at your point of entry to the United States.
+You must pay a $350 SEVIS fee before attending the visa interview; if you (or your family) do not have access to $350, please contact the Admissions Office no later than May 1 for suggestions on satisfying this requirement.
+If you have any questions regarding this process please contact the Admissions Office.